CBrucePerkins/CBrucePerkins.github.io/_posts/2018-12-15-sentiment.md

 ### Creating Word Embeddings and training our model

-Now are data is almost ready to be fed to the model, but first we need to convert it into something our model will understand.
+Now our data is almost ready to be fed to the model, but first we need to convert it into something our model will understand.
 Using our *gensim* model we'll convert each word in our reviews into an *m* dimensional word vector (*m=60* in our case):

 ```python
 	trainVec = []